 A big thanks to everyone who helped to make the all the feasting and entertainments possible, and thanks again to the two pubs, i.e. Alison & co at the Brewers Arms, West Malvern on the Saturday, and Steph and co at The Wyche Inn on the Sunday.

 A party that runs at full tilt for most of three days with barely six hours sleep each night takes some running.
 In fact setting up, running the event, and then tidying and sorting afterwards takes a full week out of each year.
 Most of the people who play major parts in keeping it going are in their mid to late 60s (and some are already over 70), so we are starting to realise that the current scale and pace of the weekend can probably only be maintained for another two or three years at the most, so enjoy this unique event whilst you still can, i.e. book early for the 33rd annual Madcap Border Morris Weekend on the 7th-9th December 2018.
-It will probably be the same price as in 2017 (i.e. £36), but please check this with us before sending payment.
+Places cost £38 this year.
 Bookings will be accepted from the 1st July onwards.

 MADCAP MORRIS NEW YEAR’S DAY WALKING TOUR January 2018